Digital Asset Management (DAM) platforms are widely used to organize and manage digital content.

 DASE platforms are not replacements for DAM systems—they are complementary.

-🔷 DASE → enables fast, intuitive discovery
+🔷 DASP → enables fast, intuitive discovery

 🔷 DAM → manages and organizes assets